-One of the Essex Autonomy Project’s principle areas of work has been on the UN Convention on the Rights of Persons with Disabilities (CRPD).
+One of the Essex Autonomy Project’s principal areas of work has been on the UN Convention on the Rights of Persons with Disabilities (CRPD).
 Contributing to an ongoing process of legal reform across the UK and around the world, the broad aim of which is to ensure respect for the rights of persons with disabilities, the work of the EAP has centered on compliance with the CRPD in the UK.

 In 2014, members of the EAP team collaborated on a six-month research project in support of the UK Ministry of Justice review of whether the Mental Capacity Act (MCA) is compliant with the CRPD.
 The culmination of this research was the Achieving CRPD Compliance report, published in September 2014.